tozolino/youtubeautomation/README.md

 # youtubeautomation
-Maven project used for Java + Appium native automation testing on android
+Native mobile automation testing framework PoC
+Stack:
+- Maven project
+- Appium
+- Java

+Note: For executing automation specs on both emulators & simulators, as well as on real android and iOS devices